Mte90/BerlinDB-Rest/readme.md

 **Specific changes are commented with TODO to discuss later**

-* Search support for multiple columns
 * How to get the table name? (to remove the hardcoded stuff)
+* Improve error messages
+* Instead of a single class to initialize for everything is better to split that on methods for global and for columns so the instance is just one

 ## Test